jasujm/hrefs/README.rst

        return Library(books=[1,2,3]).json()

-``hrefs`` was written especially with `FastAPI <https://fastapi.tiangolo.com/>`_ in mind, but integrates to any application or framework using pydantic to parse and serialize models.
+``hrefs`` was written especially with `FastAPI <https://fastapi.tiangolo.com/>`_ in mind, but integrates into any application or framework using pydantic to parse and serialize models.

 Check out the `documentation <https://hrefs.readthedocs.io/>`_ to get started!